marksinkovics/apiframeworks/readme.md

 # API framework examples

-The purpose of this repository to store REST API implementation on different frameworks and languages.
+The purpose of this repository to collect REST API implementation in different frameworks and languages.
 Feel free to recommend and/or extend this list with any other frameworks.

+## Documentations

+* [API](api.md) define the necessary API features which are implemented in different frameworks
+* [Validation](validation.md) describe the process of validation, necessary scripts

-The list of features, which would be implemented, can be found [here](api.md)
+The list of possible features is found in [API document](api.md) and the document about validation process can be found [here](validation.md)

 ## Frameworks